mit41301/Intel-8085-Altaids-Computer/README.md

 # A85 8085 cross-assembler

-A85 8085 cross-assembler can be found from Herb Johnson's [SITE](https://www.retrotechnology.com/restore/a85.html)
+A85 8085 cross-assembler can be found from Herb Johnson's [SITE](https://www.retrotechnology.com/restore/a85.html) and it works on Windows 11!